raygun101/MarkupKit/README.md

 The `owner` parameter represents the view's owner.
 It is often an instance of `UIViewController`, but this is not strictly required.
 For example, custom table and collection view cell types often specify themselves as the owner.

-If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the owner's size class; for example, _LoginViewController~horizontal.xml_.
+If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the owner's size class.
 Size classes are named as follows:

 * Regular width, regular height - "normal"
 * Regular width, compact height - "horizontal"
 * Compact width, regular height - "vertical"
 * Compact width, compact height - "minimal"

+For example, given a view named "LoginViewController" and a regular width/compact height controller, `LMViewBuilder` would first look for a document named _LoginViewController~horizontal.xml_.
 If a size class-specific document is not found, `LMViewBuilder` will fall back to the default document name (e.g. _LoginViewController.xml_).

 Further, `LMViewBuilder` will apply any size class-specific property templates to the current document.
 For example, if a document imports a template collection as follows: